Elaborate Somali insurgent tax system collects almost as much as government

 It examined receipts and income reports from religious taxes and fees charged on activities such as crossing checkpoints, running businesses, irrigating or selling land, or exporting or importing goods.

 One senior Somali military commander told Hiraal that he had to pay the insurgency $3,600 in taxes to finish building his house.
-The first contractor he’d hired quit after al Shabaab threatened him because the commander had not paid taxes; the second contractor stopped work for the same reason.
-Even trucks carrying his construction materials would not move, the commander said, until he’d made his payment.
+The first contractor he had hired quit after al Shabaab threatened him because the commander had not paid taxes.

+The second contractor stopped work for the same reason.
+Even trucks carrying his construction materials would not move, the commander said, until he made his payment.

-Hussein Sheikh Ali, Somalia’s former national security advisor and founder of Hiraal, said al Shabaab’s tax collection had grown more efficient since the think tank published a first report on the militants’ finances two years ago.
+Hussein Sheikh Ali, Somalia’s former national security advisor and founder of Hiraal, said the al Qaeda-linked al Shabaab’s tax collection had grown more efficient since the think tank published a first report on the militants’ finances two years ago.

-“These people are really into the business of money making,” he told Reuters.
-That didn’t mean they are corrupt, he said.
+“These people are really into the business of money-making,” he told Reuters.
+That did not mean they are corrupt, he said.

 “They are strategic, they are serious, and they will look for ways to weaken their adversaries - the Somali authorities.”

-Hiraal’s report comes in advance of a U.N. report expected to say al Shabaab is generating a significant cash surplus and moving millions of dollars through the formal banking system.
+Hiraal’s report comes in advance of a United Nations report expected to say al Shabaab is generating a significant cash surplus and moving millions of dollars through the formal banking system.

 “This is an area that the panel prioritises and will continue to investigate,” Natascha Hryckow, the head of the U.N. sanctions panel on Somalia, told Reuters.

-Much of al Shabaab’s revenue comes from ports, said Mohamed Mubarak, a Hiraal director, especially Mogadishu, where militants tax shipping containers the same way the government does.
+Much of al Shabaab’s revenue comes from ports, said Hiraal’s executive director Mohamed Mubarak, especially Mogadishu, where militants tax shipping containers the same way the government does.

 Another big revenue stream is zakat, an annual religious tax of 2.5% of an individual’s wealth, Ali said.